 Taking a look at the types of blog sites you like to check out might offer you ideas about what you want to discuss.
-When I look at my Bloglovin classifications, I see a lot of blogs about blogging, online jobs, home working mom, and traveling.
+When I look at my Bloglovin classifications, I see a lot of blogs about blogging, how to avoid scams, online jobs, home working moms, and traveling.
 I also see blog sites about physical fitness and nutrition.

 These are all things that I’m interested in which I might blog about.